-Families sometimes are confronted with and often confused by the difference
+Families sometimes are confronted with and often confused by the difference between the terms guardian and guardian ad litem.

 GUARDIAN AD LITEM